-One of the most debatable foods of the season has been miso – a fermented soybean paste that is commonly used in most Asian inspired cuisines.
+One of the most debatable foods of the season has been miso, a fermented soybean paste that’s commonly used in most Asian-inspired cuisines.

-As miso is known to add a lot of umami flavor into food, many expectant mothers may enjoy the taste a lot more.
-Like most foods, however, miso has been the subject in question on whether it is safe to be eaten when you’re expecting.
+As miso is known to add a lot of umami flavor to food, many expectant mothers may enjoy the taste a lot more.
+Like most foods, however, miso has been the subject in question on whether it’s safe to be eaten when you’re expecting.

 Also read: is it safe to eat teppanyaki while pregnant?

 However, it’s important to note that miso paste and miso soup may contain high levels of sodium.
-This could cause water retention and bloating in most expecting mothers, especially in your second or third trimesters.
+This could cause water retention and bloating in most expecting mothers, especially in their 2nd or 3rd trimesters.

-If you’re looking to enjoy a bowl of miso soup, it’s always best to prepare them with white miso as there are lower levels of sodium in white miso as opposed to yellow miso or red miso.
+If you’re looking to enjoy a bowl of miso soup, it’s always best to prepare it with white miso, as there are lower levels of sodium in white miso as opposed to yellow miso or red miso.

-You’ll also want to look out for any additional condiments that are in the instant miso soups like seafood or eggs, as these dehydrated foods may not be properly cooked or stored, making it unsafe for expecting mothers.
+You’ll also want to look out for any additional condiments that are in the instant miso soups, like seafood or eggs, as these dehydrated foods may not be properly cooked or stored.
+This can make it unsafe for expecting mothers.

-Finally, if you’re still worried about whether you should eat miso when you’re pregnant, it may be a good idea to consult your gynecologist for professional advice.
+Soy products often contain a compound known as phytoestrogens that may occasionally be harmful to pregnant women who have been diagnosed with prior hypothyroidism or other health problems.
+So if you’re still worried about whether you should eat miso when you’re pregnant, it may be a good idea to consult with your ob-gyn for professional advice.

 Also read: can you eat sushi while pregnant?